 By the time you realize how all-encompassing your drug addiction has become, your world may have changed so dramatically that you can barely recognize it.
 Loved ones may have deserted you, unable to watch you self-destruct.
 You may begin to experience the health effects of drug abuse and addiction and not know what to do.
 Unable to secure employment, you’re living off friends and family, or, if you’ve been left entirely alone, you may become homeless.
-It’s time to get your life back together – inpatient treatment can help you rebuild your life.
+It’s time to get your life back together – an inpatient treatment center or rehab can help you rebuild your life.

-An inpatient treatment program designed for people who are addicted to drugs or alcohol provides a safe, secure environment in which you are able to effectively detox from the drugs in your system and learn the tools needed to build a sober, happy life.
-One of the major benefits of inpatient treatment is that you’ll be able to escape the triggers and pressure of your home life and focus solely upon what matters most – recovery.
+An inpatient treatment center designed for people who are addicted to drugs or alcohol provides a safe, secure environment in which you are able to effectively detox from the drugs in your system and learn the tools needed to build a sober, happy life.
+One of the major benefits of inpatient treatment and rehab is that you’ll be able to escape the triggers and pressure of your home life and focus solely upon what matters most – recovery.

 Program Philosophy and Benefits

-Vantage Point of Northwest Arkansas has helped countless individuals struggling with drug addiction, mental health disorders, and dual diagnosis for over 30 years with a proven history of success.
-We believe that in order to successfully help our clients, we must build upon the strengths they already have and allow the client to take a central role in his or her recovery.
-Vantage Point offers our clients a safe, secure environment in which they are able to successfully relax and work through their challenges in a warm and compassionate atmosphere.
-Our staff works hard to get to know our clients so that we’re able to successfully create a plan of care that meets all of his or her needs and treats the whole person – mind, body, and soul.
+Vantage Point of Northwest Arkansas in Fayetteville has helped countless individuals struggling with drug addiction, mental health disorders, and dual diagnosis for over 30 years with a proven history of success.
+We believe that in order to successfully help our center’s clients, we must build upon the strengths they already have and allow the client to take a central role in his or her recovery.
+Vantage Point offers our clients a safe, secure rehab environment in which they are able to successfully relax and work through their challenges in a warm and compassionate atmosphere.
+Our center’s staff works hard to get to know our clients so that we’re able to successfully create a plan of care that meets all of his or her needs and treats the whole person – mind, body, and soul.

 Treatment Options Offered at Vantage Point

-Individual therapy can be tremendously helpful for addicts in recovery as it allows you private time to work with a therapist to address some of the problems addiction has caused in your life.
-Often, our therapists will use a form of therapy called cognitive-behavioral therapy (CBT) that targets negative patterns of thought and how they have impacted your behavior.
+Individual therapy can be tremendously helpful for addicts in rehab and recovery as it allows you private time to work with a therapist to address some of the problems addiction has caused in your life.
+Often, our center’s therapists will use a form of therapy called cognitive-behavioral therapy (CBT) that targets negative patterns of thought and how they have impacted your behavior.
 We’ll teach you ways to identify these thoughts and changes them into more adaptive ways of viewing the world.